AlexGa/Phylostratigraphy/README.md

 ####Phylostratigraphy####

-Phylostratigraphy was introduced by Domazet-Lo&scaron;o et al. in 2007.
+Phylostratigraphy was introduced by <a href="http://www.sciencedirect.com/science/article/pii/S0168952507002995">Domazet-Lo&scaron;o et al. in 2007</a>.
 The aim of this procedure is to group genes by their phylogenetic origin to uncover footprints of important adaptive events in evolution.
 It is a statistical approach to reconstruct macroevolutionary trends based on the assumption of punctuated emergence of protein families.